 My other favorite kinesthetic fun time is to use my PS2 machine with the DDRMax video on aerobics mode.
 You don't need dance pads, just have students stand behind their desks or in an open area and keep moving.
 I love to do this with my students, by the end of 15 minutes we are all laughing, smiling, and having a terrific day.

 Get moving and have fun with your class — even if it's nice outside!

 Art material ideas: sticky foamies, construction paper, stamps, stickers, markers with fruity smells, glitter crayons.
-Throw in something different from the same crayons and markers on white paper they might use everyday.
-This could include activity or coloring books- mazes, word finds, crosswords, etc. Try to find books with characters you know students in your class like, depending on their age.
+Usually I can find small art projects like paint by numbers at the local arts and crafts stores and/or $1 stores.
+Throw in something different than the same crayons and markers on white paper they might use everyday.
+This could include activity or coloring books — mazes, word finds, crosswords, etc. Try to find books with characters you know students in your class like, depending on their age.

-Remember to add travel games (there is a set of mini versions of monopoly, battlefield, sorry, etc. that up to 4 people can play).
+Travel game ideas: There are sets of mini versions of Monopoly, Battlefield, Sorry, etc. that up to four people can play.
 I found mine at Barnes & Noble, but I know other stores have travel games, too.
 The beauty of these games is each only takes about 20 minutes to play!
 That's about the same length of time as recess.
 This means not having to stop the game half way through.

 Also, don't forget to ask parents for donations.
 There might be an old game or puzzle that is not being used anymore that would work in the Rainy Day Box.
 After every use, I try to go through the box and trade out some activities, so the next time it seems "fresh" and the kids won't get bored with it.
 Enjoy!